kirotawa/vimpastebin/README.md

 # vimpastebin
 A simple plugin to send your selected code on vim to osuosl.org pastebin

+### Install

+Copy vpaste .py and .vim to your $HOME/.vim/plugin folder

 ### How does it work?

 1. Enter in visual mode